PERSONAL INSPIRATION BEHIND MY PROJECT

-6 years ago, my Mayo Clinic mentor, Dr. Chris Pierret, taught me about genetics and PCR, and the problem of disease outbreaks in developing nations.
+Over the past few years, my Mayo Clinic mentor, Dr. Chris Pierret, taught me about genetics and PCR, and the problem of disease outbreaks in developing nations.
 He is someone whom I admire as both a scientist and friend.
 He has traveled to India and Africa, and shared stories about diseases killing thousands due to the lack of affordable technology.
 He told me that these experiences were life changing to him and how he wanted to focus his scientific efforts on helping these people in developing regions of the world.
-Hearing about his experiences, and specifically about a young boy who perished, motivated the to want to use my science, technology, engineering and math skills to develop technology that could potentially help these people.
+Hearing about his experiences, and specifically about a young boy who perished, motivated me to want to use my science, technology, engineering and math skills to develop technology that could potentially help these people.

 When people in an area get sick with a viruse like Dengue Fever, which is spread by mosquitoes, one of the most important steps is to identify whether it really is Dengue.
 If you can identify it quickly, you can do more to stop it from spreading.
 Fast disease identification is the key to stop it from spreading.